-Cerrillos National Center for Contemporary Art is a new state institution dependent of the National Council for Culture and Arts (CNCA), which will become part of the future Ministry of Cultures, Arts and Heritage.
+The National Center for Contemporary Art is a public institution dependent of the Ministry of Cultures, Arts and Heritage.

 Its mission is to promote and stimulate the creation, experimentation, to reflect and understanding of the Chilean contemporary art, in connection with the Latin American scene, making available to the visitors tools for conservation, research, education and outreach.